On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Constructions

 \section{Constructions}

 In this section we provide the constructions for parts (ii) of Theorems \ref{thm:trefoil} and \ref{thm:2,5}.
-We first note that for $n$-surgery $S_n^3(K)$ on a knot $K$, there is a simply-connected smooth 4-manifold $X_n(K)$ filling it with intersection form $\langle n \rangle$, obtained by attaching an $n$-framed 2-handle to the boundary of a 4-ball.
-Upon connect-summing with copies of $\cp$, we obtain the lattices $\langle n\rangle \oplus \langle 1 \rangle^k$ listed in Theorems~\ref{thm:trefoil} and \ref{thm:2,5}.
+We start by excluding the trivial lattice: this follows either from Donaldson's theorem (because $E_8$ does not embed in a definite diagonal lattice) or from a $d$-invariants computation (because $d(S^3_{1}(T_{2,3})) = d(S^3_{1}(T_{2,5})) = -2$, while the correction term vanishes on 3-manifolds that are null-cobordant).
+Note that for $n$-surgery $S_n^3(K)$ on a knot $K$, there is a simply-connected smooth 4-manifold $X_n(K)$ filling it with intersection form $\langle n \rangle$, obtained by attaching an $n$-framed 2-handle to the boundary of a 4-ball.
+Upon connect-summing with copies of $\cp$, we obtain the lattices $\langle n\rangle \oplus \langle 1 \rangle^k$ listed in Theorems~\ref{thm:trefoil} and~\ref{thm:2,5}.
 Next, we recall some standard constructions that prove Theorem~\ref{thm:trefoil} (ii).

 Given a knot $K$, we will write $mK$ as a shorthand for the connected sum of $m$ copies of $K$.